hahuyhoang411/hahuyhoang411.github.io/posts/from-pills-to-pixels-1.md

 topicSlug: ai-daily
 series: From Pills to Pixels
 seriesSlug: from-pills-to-pixels
-description: Join me on my journey from pharmacist to web developer, using AI as my guide.
+description: Join me on my journey from pharmacist to web developer, using AI as my buddy.
 heroImage: /assets/images/from-pills-to-pixels-1/bg.jpg
 ---

 Honestly, my tech skills peaked at Python code and dabbling in AI.
 Web development?
 JavaScript?
 HTML?
 CSS?
 Those were like ancient hieroglyphs to me – utterly foreign.
 But, you know what?
 Curiosity got the better of me.
 I wanted my own little corner of the internet, a website to call my own.
 And I had a hunch: maybe, just maybe, AI could be my digital construction crew.
 So, I took the plunge.

-In this series, I'm your average blank slate, sharing my journey from "What's a server?" to (hopefully) a functional website.
+In this series, I'm your average blank slate, sharing my journey from "How to build a website?" to (hopefully) a functional website.
 I'll be documenting everything – how I pester Large Language Models (LLMs) for web dev wisdom, the prompts I use, the tools I stumble upon, and all the glorious (and perhaps embarrassing) moments in between.
 The goal for Part 1?
 Build a basic website that can house this very blog post.
 Let's get our hands virtually dirty!

 ## Research: Asking the Oracle (aka Perplexity)